 Treating a smile with missing teeth is much easier than it used to be.
 Patients looking to restore their smiles now have several great options available depending on their needs, cosmetic goals, and budget.
-Dental bridges and dental implants are both good options for tooth replacement, and one of the most commonly asked questions we receive at Ridgetop Dental in Northern VA is how to decide between the two.
-Learn more about the difference between these two tooth replacement procedures with our Ridgetop Dental team.
+Dental bridges and dental implants are both good options for tooth replacement, and one of the most commonly asked questions we receive at Ridgetop Dental Group in Northern VA is how to decide between the two.
+Learn more about the difference between these two tooth replacement procedures with our Ridgetop Dental Group team.

 Implants and Bridges: Benefits of Each

 In the past, a bridge was the only choice available.
 A bridge involves more than just the missing tooth.
 The adjacent teeth on either side of the gap need to be prepared by removing most of the enamel to serve as an anchor for the bridge.
 With dental implants, Dr. X embeds the replacement tooth directly into the jawbone resulting in a tooth that is stronger and permanent.

 Nonetheless, a dental bridge may be your best option if the neighboring teeth have large fillings and need crowns or caps in the future.
 If the tooth or teeth were lost a long time ago, the gum and bone will have receded and procedures beyond the implant- such as bone grafts- will be required before placement.

 Dental Implant and Dental Bridge Care

 Your ability to keep your mouth clean and healthy will be easier with an implant.
 Dental bridges are cemented in the mouth, and involve at least three crowns connected together to fill the space of the missing tooth.
 The nature of this design creates challenges when brushing and flossing, so it is important to be meticulous when cleaning.
 Many patients, especially those who do not floss regularly, have a higher risk of gum disease with bridges.